Tag

 image15

-Retro Goal is by the New Star Soccer folks, and has some similarities, in being a fusion of management and .
+Retro Goal is by the New Star Soccer folks, and has some similarities, in being a fusion of management and action.
 However, rather than veering towards management, much more of this game is played out on the pitch.
 Instead of full games, you play out highlights, using gestural controls (with the aid of Matrix-style slo-mo) to bury the ball in the back of the net.

 We’ve seen grumbles that the game is pay-to-win, but we’ve won everything you can win in the game, without doing a Manchester City.
 You just need some patience, and to power up couple of strikers so they’ve got enough welly.
 If you’re not sure, you get ten games for free, whereaand even unlocking the entire game costs a pittance.